icinganalysis/icinganalysis.github.io/content/wilder.md

 - Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
 - Gray, Vernon H.: Correlations Among Ice Measurements, Impingement Rates, Icing Conditions and Drag Coefficients for an Unswept NACA 65A004 Airfoil.
 NACA-TN-4151, 1958. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068588)
 - Sherman, P., Klein, J. S., and Tribus, Myron: Determination of Drop Trajectories by Means of an Extension of Stokes' Law.
 Eng.
 Res.
 Inst.
 Air Res. and Dev.
 Command, USAF, Univ.
 Mich.
 Apr.
 1952.
 (Contract AF 18 (600)-1, Proj.
 M992-D.) [deepblue.lib.umich.edu](https://deepblue.lib.umich.edu/handle/2027.42/7569)
-- Stoffel, G. J., "Determination of the Necessity of Tail Ice Protection on Commercial Jetliners", Procedings of the 5th Annual National Conference on Environmental Effects on Aircraft and Propulsion Systems, 1965.
+- Stoffel, G. J., "Determination of the Necessity of Tail Ice Protection on Commercial Jetliners", Proceedings of the 5th Annual National Conference on Environmental Effects on Aircraft and Propulsion Systems, 1965.

 I could not find a citation of this publication in the literature, and so this truly qualifies as a candidate for __"The Greatest Thing That You Have (Probably) Never Read"__,